David P. Costanza

 Dr. Costanza's current research interests can be categorized into two broad areas: complex, multilevel, organizational phenomena and generational differences in the workplace.
-Projects in the first area include research on leadership and organizational culture, organizational decline, and most recently organizational career flow.
+Projects in the first area include research on leadership and organizational culture, high potential leadership, organizational decline, and most recently organizational career flow.
 Research in the second includes work on several projects including a meta-analysis of the research in generational differences in workplace outcomes and an investigation of methodological approaches for studying such generational differences.

 Bachelor's in Psychology from the University of Virginia